nijnstein/Blast/README.md

+** if there is an assignment of a value like a = 3523;  and that value is used only 1 time then use a new assign and pop that encodes directly in code the value to set.
+**

 - input variables may NOT be optimized away even if not used

 - allow statements to omit ; when possible